apache/druid/docs/tutorials/tutorial-retention.md

 ![Summary](../assets/tutorial-retention-01.png "Summary")

 Currently there are no rules set for the `retention-tutorial` datasource.
-Note that there are default rules for the cluster: load forever with 2 replicants in `_default_tier`.
+Note that there are default rules for the cluster: load forever with 2 replicas in `_default_tier`.

 This means that all data will be loaded regardless of timestamp, and each segment will be replicated to two Historical processes in the default tier.